On the map of B\"okstedt-Madsen from the cobordism category to $A$-theory: Bivariant -theory

 The space $A(p)$ is the $K$-theory of a Waldhausen category of retractive spaces over $E$ that are suitably related to the fibration $p$.
 As usual, we assume that all spaces are compactly generated and Hausdorff.
-The category $\calR(E)$ of retractive spaces over $E$ consists of all diagrams of spaces
+For technical reasons, we also make the following assumption \emph{throughout this section}.